-Well-functioning legal frameworks are essential for protecting the rights of all citizens against unlawful acts by others, including governments and powerful private parties.
+Properly functioning legal frameworks are essential for protecting the rights of all citizens against unlawful acts by others, including governments and powerful private parties.
 Judicial effectiveness requires efficient and fair judicial systems to ensure that laws are fully respected and appropriate legal actions are taken against violations.

-The score for the judicial effectiveness component is derived by averaging scores for the following three sub-factors, all of which are weighted equally:
+The score for the judicial effectiveness component is derived by averaging scores for three equally weighted sub-factors:

-- Judicial independence,
+- · Judicial independence,

 - · Quality of the judicial process, and

 - Perceptions of the quality of public services and the independence of the civil service.